-Considering how much material that has been published (even from people who are not proponents) that is open to the so-called “aquatic ape hypothesis”, there have been relatively few “critiques” of it and none whatsoever of the broader, more modestly positioned “waterside hypotheses of human evolution”.
+Considering how much material that has been published (even from people who are not proponents) that is open to the so-called “aquatic ape hypothesis”, there have been relatively few “critiques”, even of exaggerated/misrepresented straw man versions of it, and none whatsoever of the broader, more modestly positioned “waterside hypotheses of human evolution”.

 I have always been as much fascinated by the criticisms of these ideas as I have of the ideas themselves and have made it my duty to read any critique I see with a critical eye and to critique the critique.